slyovich/az-self-hosted-agent/README.md

         -AZP_URL $AZP_URL `
         -AZP_TOKEN $AZP_TOKEN `
         -additionalDnsZones $additionalDnsZones

+In case you want to force the Azure App Service hosting agent, use the switch parameter `-appServiceSelftHostedAgent`.

 The following picture illustrates the agent with name `azagent` created inside the `AZ-WebApp` agent pool.